AninditaBasu/linkchecker-third-twin/README.md

 #### Prerequisite

 Download and install Python 2.7.5.
-Later versions of Python should work.
+Later versions of Python should also work.

 #### Steps

-1. Download this entire repository as a `.zip` file, extract the contents to any folder, and double-click `third_twin.py`.
+1. Download this repository as a `.zip` file, extract the contents to any folder, and double-click `third_twin.py`.
-2. When prompted, enter the full path of the directory to be scanned, for example, `c:\documentation`.
+2. When prompted, enter the full path of the folder that contains the DITA files and maps, for example, `c:\documentation\MyProduct\`.
+The script will scan all of the subfolders of the specified folder.
 3. When the checking is complete, you see a message on the console: `Press any key to exit.` Press any key.
 4. Go to the folder where the script resides.
 You see a file called `RepeatedLinks.html`.
 This is the report file for you to read and act upon.

 ## Limitations

-The script assumes that all DITA topic files have the `.dita` extension and all DITA map files have the `.ditamap` extension.
-If your files are `.xml` files, this script will not work.
+It is assumed that all DITA topic files have the `.dita` extension and all DITA map files have the `.ditamap` extension.
+If your files use the `.xml` extension, this script will not work in its present form.

 ## Bugs and enhancements